VeraCiubotariu/CiTreeFrontend/README.md

-# AgricultureAppFrontend
+# CiTree App Frontend
-Frontend for an agricultural app, made for the IPD class
+Frontend for a tree planting helper appm nade for the IPD class